Confidence intervals for the Poisson distribution: Desirable properties of confidence intervals

 \subsection{Symmetry}

 Another property that might be desirable for a good description is a notion of symmetry.
 Here, following our frequency interpretation, symmetry is taken to mean that the interval is constructed with approximately equal probability content in the high and low tails outside the interval.
-We'll call this ``symmetric in probability''.
-This is indeed the classic Poisson interval, and we consider it in Sec.~\ref{sec:Garwood}.
+We will call this ``symmetric in probability''.
+This is indeed the classic Poisson interval, and we consider it in section~\ref{sec:Garwood}.

 A different notion of symmetry is that of equal size intervals on both sides of the chosen point estimator.
-We'll call this ``symmetry in interval'' to distinguish from the above notion of symmetry.
+We will call this ``symmetry in interval'' to distinguish from the above notion of symmetry.
 In this case, the result of the measurement can be described as the point estimator ``plus or minus $c$'', where $c$ is one-half the confidence interval size (with confidence level traditionally chosen as 68\%\footnote{Motivated by the normal probability to be within one standard deviation of the mean.
 When we say 68\% here, we always mean more precisely this normal probability.}).
-While perhaps a nice feature, we do not have a good reason to insist on it, although we'll use such intervals as convenient in our discussion of averages in Section~\ref{sec:averaging}.
+While perhaps a nice feature, we do not have a good reason to insist on it, although we will use such intervals as convenient in our discussion of averages in section~\ref{sec:averaging}.

 We aren't interested in searching explicitly for either one-sided or two-sided intervals, leaving this property to come naturally out of the algorithm.
 For the descriptive nature of frequentist statistics, it is more important to achieve a good description and insisting on two-sided or one-sided intervals is not helpful.
-Averaging of results from different measurements can be awkward with one-sided intervals.
-We discuss limits further in Section~\ref{sec:UL}.
+Averaging results from different measurements can be awkward with one-sided intervals.
+We discuss limits further in section~\ref{sec:UL}.
 On the other hand, one-sided intervals, especially upper limits, are often very useful in interpretive statements, such as ``I am 95\% sure that the true value is less than five.''
 This is a degree-of-belief statement, forming the basis for making a decision, and is the domain of Bayesian analysis.
-While we will investigate the frequency properties of two choices of uninformative prior in Section~\ref{sec:priors}, Bayesian analysis is outside the scope of our present interest.
+While we will investigate the frequency properties of two choices of uninformative prior in section~\ref{sec:priors}, Bayesian analysis is outside the scope of our present interest.